Unboxed-Software/solana-course/content/program-security.md

 ### Account Validation

-Next, let’s check that the `pda_account` passed in by the user is the PDA we expect by rederiving the PDA using `initializer` and `title` as seeds.
+Next, let’s check that the `pda_account` passed in by the user is the PDA we expect by deriving the PDA using `initializer` and `title` as seeds.
 If the addresses do not match, we’ll return our custom `InvalidPDA` error.
 We'll implement this the same way we did in the `add_movie_review` function.

 ```rust
 // Derive PDA and check that it matches client